Core Java Interview Questions and Answers Part 1

 A: A class is a blueprint from which individual objects are created.
 A class can contain fields and methods to describe the behavior of an object.

-- How to Create Thread in Java
+- How to write JSON object to File in Java